 Kendall’s work has appeared in The Gallery and the College of William and Mary Literary Awards.
 Kendall received the David C. Jenkins Scholarship for a nonfiction collection about becoming an artist, as well as the G. Glenwood Clark Fiction Prize for her short story about pediatric cancer.
 She has published freelance health and wellness articles, with a focus on yoga.

-Kendall taught English literature and Creative Writing at various independent schools across the country.
+Kendall has taught English literature and Creative Writing at various independent schools across the country.
 Throughout her career, Kendall developed numerous resources to streamline academic writing, as well as a collection of compelling creative writing exercises.
 She is dedicated to developing English curriculums that share a wide range of diverse voices, as a reminder that there is more than a single story.